 Also, if you are currently pregnant and considering LASIK, you should wait until you are no longer pregnant and breast feeding.

-Your suitability for LASIK depends on a comprehensive vision exam by an experienced eye doctor.
+Your suitability for LASIK depends on a comprehensive vision exam by a LASIK eye doctor.
 The objectives are to determine your visual needs and if LASIK is a good fit for you.

 LASIK candidates should have good eye health, including: